 The motion picture and television industries have experienced substantial growth in the United States.
-As more people have access to cable television and the Internet, tablets, and other technology, these industries have continued to grow.
-The effect of this growth is a steady demand for the essential skills that film and television editors provide.
-With recent innovations in computer technology, much of the work that these editors perform is accomplished using sophisticated software programs.
+As more people have access to cable television, streaming channels, the Internet, tablets, and other technology, these industries have continued to grow.
+The effect of this growth is a steady demand for the essential skills that are provided by film and television editors.
+With recent innovations in computer technology, much of the work that editors perform is accomplished using sophisticated software programs (including those that use advanced artificial intelligence).
 All of these factors have enabled many film and television editors to find steady work as salaried employees of film and television production companies and as independent contractors who provide their services on a per job basis.

 In the early days of the industry, editing was sometimes done by directors, studio technicians, or other film staffers.
 Now every film, television show, and video, including the most brief television advertisement, has an editor who is responsible for the continuity and clarity of the project.